delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Please report bugs at http://www.delphidabbler.com/url/codesnip-bugs mentioning the program version you are using (see about box).

-Request new features at http://www.delphidabbler.com/url/codesnip-featurereq
+Request new features at http://www.delphidabbler.com/url/codesnip-featurereq.
+You may also see the other features currently slated for inclusion in release 4.
+No promises though!

 Installation